ceperez/Hadoop-Record-Linkage/README.md

-Hadoop-Word-Similarity
+Hadoop-Record-Linkage
 ===================

-Hadoop job to find the US place name most similar to a UK place name using a distributed cache.
-It's a very simple example of record linkage and the general problem of computing the similarity between an input set of sequences and a fixed target one.
+Hadoop learning project which is  a very simple example of record linkage and the general problem of computing the similarity between an input set of sequences and a fixed target one.job to find the US place name most similar to a UK place name using a distributed cache.

-A sequential implementation has O(MN) complexity, which can be reduced to a theoretical O(M) (in the limit of one node per input) if implemented as MapReduce.
+A sequential implementation has O(MN) complexity.

 Uses a normalised (in [0,1]) [levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) as similarity metric.
 There's also an alternative implementation as a normalised bigram [dice's coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen_similarity_index).